pcubillos/bibmanager/docs/bibtex.rst

 .. code-block:: shell

-  # Merge bibfile ignoring duplicates (unless they update from arXiv to peer-reviewed):
+  # Merge BibTeX file ignoring duplicates (unless they update from arXiv to peer-reviewed):
   bibm merge my_file.bib

-  # Merge bibfile ovewriting entries if they are duplicates:
+  # Merge BibTeX file ovewriting entries if they are duplicates:
   bibm merge my_file.bib new

-  # Merge bibfile asking the user which to take for each duplicate:
+  # Merge BibTeX file asking the user which to take for each duplicate:
   bibm merge my_file.bib ask

 --------------------------------------------------------------------